Parklets and street cafes

 • Operate as an extension of a business

-• Are located in the space next to the curb (often a parking or loading zone)
+• Are located in the space next to the curb (parking lane)

 • Can be reserved for customer use only